valerieboctor/valerieboctor.github.io/_other/00_pbj_chocolate.md

 image: ../images/pbj_chocolate.png
 ---

-Berkeley’s vivid food culture and its abundance of gorgeous produce honed my love for food and fine ingredients.
+Berkeley’s vivid food culture and abundance of gorgeous produce shaped my love for food and fine ingredients.
 Luckily, I’ll be carrying that passion forward through a budding confectionery business (stay tuned for the Q4 online store launch!).

 During my final chocolatiering session in the Bay, I crafted these nostalgic peanut butter and jelly inspired chocolates: silky milk chocolate shells filled with freshly ground peanut butter, spun with sea salt, mild olive oil, Madagascar vanilla beans, and wildflower honey—each crowned with a shard of fresh honeycomb.
 The dark chocolate shells enclose a tangy raspberry crème filling.
 I also included a few classic, ultra-dark (70% cacao) hand-rolled truffles for good measure.